JeremyNevill/firework/README.md

 Firework
 ========

-Firework is a Realtime Logging and Analytics Platform written using [Meteor](https://www.meteor.com) and MongoDb.
+Firework is a Realtime Logging and Analytics Platform written using [Meteor](https://www.meteor.com) and [MongoDb](http://www.mongodb.com).

+The official hosted saas version is available at [Firework.com](http://firework.com), the open source versions available to clone/fork on [Github](https://github.com/JeremyNevill/firework).

+This is the README document for the open source version.

 The platform consists of 2 main parts: